probe-lab/thunderdome/cmd/thunderdome/README.md

  - `use_image` (optional) - the pre-built docker image to use for this target.
 This overrides any `use_image` value set in the `defaults` section of the experiment.
 WARNING: only use images that have been built by thunderdome and contain the additional thunderdome configuration.
  - `base_image` (optional) - a docker image that will be used as a base.
 The build process wraps the docker image with an init section that configures it for use in thunderdome and executes any defined `init_commands`.
  - `build_from_git` (optional) - instructions for building an image contained in a Git repository.
 See below for details.
  - `init_commands` (optional) - a list of commands that will be run in the container at init time before the target daemon is executed.
 These override any specified in the `defaults` section of the experiment and are appended to any in the `shared` section, so they are executed in-order, after the shared commands.
-Each entry is a string containing a single command. q
+Each entry is a string containing a single command.
+Only one of `init_commands` or `init_commands_from` may be specified.
+- `init_commands_from` (optional) -  a filename containing commands that will be run in the container at init time before the target daemon is executed.
+This overrides any `init_commands` or `init_commands_from` specified in the `defaults` section of the experiment and are appended to any in the `shared` section.
+Only one of `init_commands` or `init_commands_from` may be specified.

 The following fields provide additional configuration for the target's execution environment:

  - `instance_type` (optional) - the type of instance to use.
 This overrides any instance type specified in the `defaults` section of the experiment.
 See [list of instance types](/tf/README.md#instance-types) for allowed values.